 (4) Provided that a document is not subsequently rejected by the docketing division, an e-filed document will be considered filed as of the date and time recorded on the confirmation page that is electronically inserted as the last page of the filing upon receipt by the commission, except that any e-filed document received after five-thirty p.m. shall be considered filed at seven-thirty a.m. the next business day.
 The docketing division may reject any filing that does not comply with the electronic filing manual and technical requirements, is unreadable, includes anything deemed inappropriate for inclusion on the commission's web site, or is submitted for filing in a closed or archived case.
 If an e-filing is rejected by the docketing division, an e-mail message will be sent to inform the filer of the rejection and the reason for the rejection.

 (5) If an e-filing is accepted, notice of the filing will be sent via electronic mail (e-mail) to all persons who have electronically subscribed to the case, including the filer.
 This e-mail notice will constitute service of the e-filed document upon those persons electronically subscribed to the case.
-Upon receiving the e-mail notice that the e-filed document has been accepted by the commission's docketing division, the filer shall serve copies of the document in accordance with rule 4901-1-05 of this chapter upon parties to the case who are not electronically subscribed to the case.
+Upon receiving the e-mail notice that the e-filed document has been accepted by the commission's docketing division, the filer shall serve copies of the document in accordance with rule 4901-1-05 of the Administrative Code upon parties to the case who are not electronically subscribed to the case.